 Located about 20min northeast of Owen Sound and Meaford, it is encouraged to partake responsibly.
 While it can be tough to not overindulge because their vintages are so delicious, I’m happy to say that YES, you can have your cake and eat it too – or in this case, your wine and cider!
 Coffin Ridge offers a beautiful B&B and the perfect place to rest your head.

 Aptly named The Resting Place, they’re dying to welcome you to their Relic’s Room, Writer’s Haunt or Widow’s Walk.
 It really doesn’t get much better than enjoying some wine and cider with your humble abode for the evening located just a stumble away!
-If I already have you hooked on their Airbnb listing, be sure to sign up using my code and you can save some money on your first stay!
+If I already have you hooked, be sure to sign up for Airbnb using my code and you can save some money on your first stay!

 I had the pleasure of staying in the Widow’s Walk, and I slept so soundly.
 Located on the second floor of the main house, it features a queen size bed with plenty of cozy blankets and pillows.
 A TV fitted with satellite and Apple TV is perfect for snuggling up at the end of the day.
 It also has a 4-piece ensuite and plenty of room to doll yourself up in the morning.
 Enjoy a view of the pool and gardens from your room, or venture out into one of the common areas.
 With a games room, theatre, gym, library, pool and hot tub, there’s no way you could be bored!
 Oh and did I mention a free wine & cider tasting along with their Vintner’s Plate that’s full of delicious meats, cheeses, etc is included?
 Talk about a dream come true!